contao/docs/docs/dev/reference/dca/callbacks.md

 one callback, not multiple ones.
 {{% /notice %}}

-The following is a list of button callbacks for operations.
+The following is a list of callbacks for operations.
 Replace `<OPERATION>` in each case with the actual [operation][DcaListOperations] you want to use the callback for.

-These callbacks allow for individual navigation icons and is e.g. used in the site structure to disable buttons depending on the user's permissions (requires an additional command check via load_callback).
+These callbacks allow for individual navigation icons and is e.g. used in the site structure to disable buttons depending on the user's permissions (requires an additional command check via a [`fields.<field>.load`](#fields-field-load) callback).

 ### `list.global_operations.<OPERATION>.button`

+This callback allows you to generate a button for a specific global operation yourself, instead of letting Contao generate it for you.
+The callback passes the originally generated button HTML as a string (if applicable), plus all the metadata defined in the DCA that is included in the generatd button.
+The callback is expected to return a string containing HTML for the button (or an empty string, if you do not want to show a button).

 {{% expand "Parameters" %}}
 * `string`/`null` Button href